hconrad/weightloss/README.md

   first_name TEXT NOT NULL,
   last_name TEXT NOT NULL,
   email TEXT NOT NULL UNIQUE,
-  password TEXT NOT NULL,  -- bcrypt hashed height REAL NOT NULL,    -- height in inches created_at TEXT DEFAULT CURRENT_TIMESTAMP NOT NULL );
+  password TEXT NOT NULL,     -- bcrypt hashed height REAL NOT NULL,       -- height in inches is_admin INTEGER NOT NULL DEFAULT 0,  -- boolean flag for admin users created_at TEXT DEFAULT CURRENT_TIMESTAMP NOT NULL );
 ```